 These additional supports in the ARP are critical because child care does not exist in a vacuum and child care funding alone cannot solve the problems the pandemic has exacerbated for providers, parents and children.
 Policies that support children and families inspire entire communities, which is why Child Care Aware® of America (CCAoA) calls for policies that are child-centered, family engaged, equity-driven and community-focused in our policy agenda.

 Quality early education and care supports the whole child, including their social, emotional, physical and cognitive development while also creating a positive impact for families and communities.
 However, the housing instability and food insecurity that comes with living in poverty can hinder a child’s development.
 Early childhood educators work hard to build close positive relationships with each child in their care and know firsthand how external factors impact how children behave and interact with their peers in child care.

 When young children have access to safe and consistent housing, nutrition and high-quality early care and education, it leads to healthy development and school readiness.
 High-quality care can lead to lifelong benefits, but we must also ensure that children’s basic needs are being met.
 Reducing child poverty strengthens the benefits of high-quality care.

-As implementation of the ARP ramps up, it is important to think through how the various provisions of the package can work together to support the healthy development of children providers serve every day.
+As implementation of the ARP ramps up, it is important to think through how the different provisions of the package can work together to support the healthy development of children that providers serve every day.